-Mobile voting is established by the returning officer in each eligible facility, after consultation with the facility representatives.
+Mobile voting is established by the Returning Officer in each eligible facility, after consultation with the facility representative.
 A mobile voting station may only be established in facilities with ten or more electors who are residents or receiving support or services from the facility.

 Mobile voting adapts to the needs of the residents.
-It may be set up in a central location or may travel from room to room, or may provide both services.
-This decision will be made by the returning officer in consultation with the facility representative, to ensure residents' needs are met.
+It may be set up in a central location or may travel from room to room, or it may provide both services.
+This decision will be made by the Returning Officer in consultation with the facility representative, to ensure residents' needs are met.